Shpoople/FIMFiction-Scrape/README.md

 ## WHAT TO DO

 - Allow for multithreaded operation
-- Check to see if iterative runs would like to begin from the last valid story.
 - Use magic numbers from images to determine image type.

 ## Known Bugs